-A call for patents is a reminder made by the chair, or the chair's designee, at an IEEE standards development meeting.
+A call for patents is a reminder made by the chair, or the chair's designee, at an IEEE standards developimengt meeting.
 The chair or the chair's designee informs the participants that if any individual believes that Patent Claims might be Essential Patent Claims, that fact should be made known to the entire working group and duly recorded in the minutes of the working group meeting.

-4. How often should a Working Group chair issue a call for potential Essential Patent Claims?
+4. How often should a Working Group Chair issue a call for potential Essential Patent Claims?

-A Working Group chair or his or her designee shall issue the call at every Working Group meeting.
-If the Working Group does not meet face-to-face or telephonically, the Working Group chair should issue a call to the Working Group via written communications (electronic or otherwise) on a regular basis.
-It is strongly recommended that the IEEE-SA Standards Board Patent Committee-developed slide set be used.
-Note that a call for patents shall be made at every standards development meeting.
+A Working Group Cchair or his or her designee shall issue the call at every Working Group meeting.
+If the Working Group does not meet face_to_face or telephonically, the Working Group chair should be issuedissue a call to the Working Group via e-mailwritten communications (electronic or letterotherwise) on a regular basis.
+It is strongly recommended that the IEEE_SA Standards Board Patent Committee-developed slide setslide set be used.
+Note that a call for patents shall be made at every standards developimengt meeting.
 This includes, but is not limited to, working group and task force meetings.
 For information about groups that meet for several days during a single week, see also question 6.

-5. Should a Call for Patents be issued at a Study Group or other meetings that occur before approval of a Project Authorization Request (PAR)?
+5. 4a.
+Should a Call for Patents be issued at a Study Group or other pre-PAR meeting? meetings that occur before approval of a Project Authorization Request (PAR)?

-No. However, it is recommended that the Patent Slides for pre-PAR Meetings be used in these meetings.
+No. However, it is recommended that the 'Patent Slides for pre-PAR Meetings' Patent Slides for pre-PAR Meetings be used in these meetings.

 6. Our group gathers for several days during a single week.
-Does the chair have to announce the IEEE-SA Patent Policy every day?
+Does the chair have to announce the policy IEEE-SA Patent Policy every day?

-The Working Group chair or his or her designee shall issue the call at every standards-developing meeting.
-If a group is meeting for consecutive days and the attendance is substantially the same for each day of the gathering, the policy only needs to be read once.
-If the chair plans not to read or display the policy each day, then in order to satisfy the requirement to issue a patent call, the chair may either (a) ensure that the policy or a URL for it has been sent out to all attendees prior to the meeting (and is available in the registration packet for any on-site registrants), or (b) announce each day that the meeting is subject to the IEEE-SA Patent Policy as read or displayed on the first day.
-Note, though, that this rule applies separately to each group that is meeting during the week.
-For example, if a working group holds a meeting during the same week as its task group and/or task force, the chair of each of those groups shall read or display the policy at that group's meeting.
+The Working Group Gchair or his or her designee shall issue the call at every Working Groupstandards-developing meeting.
+If a group is "meeting" for consecutive days and the attendance is substantially the same for each day of the gathering, the policy only needs to be read once.
+If the chair plans not to read or display the policy each day, then in order to satisfy the requirement to issue a patent call, the chair must_may either (a) ensure that the policy or a URL for it has been sent out to all attendees prior to the meeting (and is available in the registration packet for any on-site registrants), or (b) announce each day that the meeting is subject to the patent policyIEEE-SA Patent Policy as read or displayed on the first day.
+Note, though, that this rule applies separately to each "group" that is "meeting" during the week.
+For example, if a working group holds a meeting during the same week as its task group and/or task force, the chair of each of those groups mustshall read or display the policy at the beginning of that group's first day of "meeting.".